Skip to Content

 As you might expect, there are awesome murals throughout this gay-friendly hostel, as well as lots of quirky details like a bathtub library (a bathtub converted into a coffee table with books in it) and foosball tables.

-If you like graffiti art and colour, you'll be in heaven here.
+If you like graffiti art and color, you'll be in heaven here.

 The staff are so friendly and helpful, especially the lovely lady who cooks your free breakfast each morning.